 Concerning pathogenic and conditionally pathogenic microorganisms, the local immune system of the intestine must show adequate protective properties.
 And concerning normal flora, at least tolerance, and at best, actively participate in the processes of adhesion, survival and reproduction of representatives of normal flora.
 The intestines and the body’s immune system are tightly interconnected.

 Specific immune mechanisms are produced by the intestines to protect against potentially dangerous microorganisms throughout human life.
 Undifferentiated lymphocytes.
 Which produce mostly secretory IgA or IgM antibodies, are present in the mucosal layer or Peyer’s patches.
 Stimulation of B-and T-lymphocytes in the presence of a foreign antigen occurs after their release from the mesenteric nodes into the thoracic duct, bloodstream and return to the intestine.
 Where they also accumulate in the mucosal layer.

 Activated cells produce specific antibodies of classes IgA and IgM.
 Immunoglobulins form complexes with antigens, neutralise toxins, prevent contact of microorganisms with target cells of the macroorganism.
 And promote the rapid removal of microorganisms from the gastrointestinal tract due to agglutination.

 The primary function of intestinal antibodies is immune rejection at the mucosal surface.
 Such a relationship as the intestine with the body’s immune system is vital for humans.

-Cellular immunity of the intestine, in contrast to the system of antibodies secreted by it, has not been studied enough.
-It is known that systemic cellular immune responses are rarely detected after oral exposure to antigens.
-It is evident that cellular immunity reactions do not develop in the intestinal mucosa, when healthy people receive harmless antigens, for example, normal flora antigens.
+Cellular immunity of the intestine, in contrast to the system of antibodies secreted.
+It is evident that cellular immunity reactions do not develop in the intestinal mucosa.
+When healthy people receive harmless antigens, for example, normal flora antigens.